j-szulc/html-cleaning-dataset-merged/README.md

-# Merged datasets from various HTML cleaning competitions
+## Merged datasets from various HTML cleaning competitions

+**Note that I do not own any rights to these datasets, I just merged already available, albeit some hard to find, datasets and mirrored them for ease of accessibility.
+All rights belong to their respective owners.**

+**For all licensing information, please refer to the original sources.**

 This repo contains:
 - Datasets from Cleaneval competition: